 Max Weber defined charisma as a “certain quality of an individual personality, by virtue of which he is set apart from ordinary men and treated as endowed with supernatural, superhuman, or at least specifically exceptional powers or qualities.
 These are such as are not accessible to the ordinary person, but are regarded as of divine origin or as exemplary, and on the basis of them the individual concerned is treated as a leader”.
 The charismatic leadership is the “power legitimized on the basis of a leader’s exceptional personal qualities or the demonstration of extraordinary insight and accomplishment, which inspire loyalty and obedience from followers”.

-there’s not two individuals the same, but the charismatic leader, is really completely distinct from everyone else, not because of their different ideas (which they might and often have) but because their personality has a seemingly unlimited strength and passion.
+1) Strength or personality: All charismatic leaders had a personality that attracted people to them.
+It’s like they are magnetic.
+They have a distinct, solid, and strong character.
+But, of course, we all know there are not two individuals the same.
+Still, charismatic leader is entirely separate from everyone else, not because of their different ideas (which they might and often have) but because their personality has a seemingly unlimited strength and passion.
 This is the true key!
-Everyone is drawn to a strong and passionate individual.
-This strength and passion cultivates a cult of personality that creates an admiration and an ideal to aspire to.
-It’s the so called ideal of ego.
+Everyone is drawn to an intense and passionate individual.
+This strength and power cultivate a cult of personality that creates admiration and an ideal to aspire to.
+It’s the so-called ideal of ego.

 5) Creation of emotional bonds: Emotional bonds last for much longer than intellectual bonds.
 When an emotional connection is made, it can last a very long time.
-Charismatic Leaders don’t want others to follow them only based on their intellectual ideas, they play on emotions to create powerful bonds.
+Charismatic Leaders don’t want others to follow them only based on their intellectual ideas; they play on emotions to create powerful bonds.

-7) Claim Higher Principles: Your strength and passion comes from something higher than yourself.
+7) Claim Higher Principles: Your strength and passion come from something higher than yourself.
 You are just the transmitter of a higher principle… be it ethical and moral values, a dream of a nation, or even supernatural or divine strength.